Legal Virtual Horse Race Betting In 2024

 Boxing Your Bet – While not technically a bet type, boxing your bet allows you to select a group of virtual horses and “box them” into a parlay.
 In other words, if you “box” four horses for a trifecta bet, you are picking every possible three-horse finish out of the group of four racers.
 You can usually box as many horses as you wish, though some sites will have limits.
 These wagers are expensive, but they pay out very well and are often less risky than standard exotics.

-Mobile Virtual Horse Racing
+Best Virtual Horse Racing Betting Apps

 Most virtual horseplayers use their mobile phones and tablets to wager on the digital ponies.
 However, you won’t find a real-money horse racing betting app on the App Store or in Google Play, as virtual betting on horses is only available from offshore operators who aren’t allowed to offer native iPhone gambling apps or Android gambling apps.